We love and care for your canals and rivers, because everyone deserves a place to escape.

 Kennet & Avon

-From Taunton to Reading, the 87 mile K&A and 13 mile Bridgwater & Taunton, these green corridors cut a path through some of the most spectacular scenery in the south-west.
+Whether it's the 87 mile-long Kennet & Avon or the 13 mile-long Bridgwater & Taunton Canals, these green corridors cut a path through some of the most spectacular scenery in the south-west.

 The London area, including Paddington and the Olympic Park stretches from the Upper Grand Union to the River Stort.
 With inner-city and suburban areas enjoying these beautiful waterways.